Gippsland Art Gallery: Governance and description

 The gallery is operated by the Shire of Wellington.
 Its director since 2018 is Simon Gregg.

 It is located at the Port of Sale, 70 Foster Street, Sale.
 It exhibits art of all media, styles and periods, but has a focus on the natural environment and artists based in Gippsland.

 The gallery has six exhibition spaces over 800 m2, including a space dedicated to Sale-based textile artist Annemieke Mein, which rotates displays twice times annually.

 Permanent collection

 Gippsland Art Gallery is home to a permanent collection of over 3,000 items, consisting of paintings, works on paper, ceramics, sculpture, textiles, woodwork and metalwork.
 The collection has a focus on the natural environment, and specifically Gippsland artists and Gippsland themes.
-The collection includes works by Pieter Bruegel the Elder, Jan Hendrik Scheltema, Portia Geach, Fred Willliams, Peter Booth, Rodney Forbes, Victor Majzner, Rosemary Laing, Tony Lloyd, Polixeni Papapetrou, Annemieke Mein, Charles Rolando, Bill Henson, Ann Greenwood, Andrew Browne, and Sam Leach.
+The collection includes works by Pieter Bruegel the Elder, Jan Hendrik Scheltema, Portia Geach, Fred Williams, Peter Booth, Rodney Forbes, Victor Majzner, Rosemary Laing, Tony Lloyd, Polixeni Papapetrou, Annemieke Mein, Charles Rolando, Bill Henson, Ann Greenwood, Andrew Browne, and Sam Leach.

 It is also home to the Esso Australia Collection of Australian Art, a significant collection of 20th century artworks.